cronitorio/cronitor-sidekiq/README.md

 ```

-When this job is invoked, Cronitor will send telemetry pings with a `key` matching the name of your job class (`MyJob` in the example below).
+Once the server middleware is registered, Cronitor will send [telemetry events](https://cronitor.io/docs/teleme) with a `key` matching the name of your job class (`MyJob` in the example below).
 If no monitor exists it will create one on the first event.
 You can configure rules at a later time via the Cronitor dashboard, API, or [YAML config](https://github.com/cronitorio/cronitor-ruby#configuring-monitors) file.

 Optional: You can specify the monitor key directly using `sidekiq_options`: